-The 2025 Maine and New England Local Food Count is Coming!
+The 2025 Local Food Count is Here!

 If your business or organization buys or sells food in Maine, you can be part of a regional effort to expand food production and processing in our region.
 This includes: